 Psoriasis and the Risk of Periodontal Disease

-Plaque psoriasis can exist along with several other chronic health conditions (what is called co-morbidity), and it can also increase the risk of developing others, such as cardiovascular complications.
-These ideas aren’t new to anyone with plaque psoriasis, however, there may be one more unexpected condition to add to the list of things to watch out for --periodontal disease (a growing and frustrating list!).
+We hope these ideas aren’t new to anyone with plaque psoriasis, however, there may be one more unexpected condition to add to the list of things to watch out for - periodontal disease.

 While more research needs to be done to determine how these two conditions are actually related through inflammatory pathways, or just correlated through the increase in risk, this is still an interesting relationship to consider and to keep an eye out for as you are managing your psoriasis.